cornerstonejs/cornerstone/README.md

 are not stored in DICOM format.
 A good example of this is dermatology where images are often taken using standard digital cameras and are stored as JPEG not DICOM.
 The main reason this library is not based around DICOM is that it wants to reach the widest possible adoption and that will be accomplished by supporting as many types of image containers and transports possible.
-Note that it is expected that most images displayed using this library will be DICOM images.
+That being said, it is is expected that the majority of images displayed using this library will be DICOM images and therefore important to make sure that there are no limitations in this regard.
 Another side effect of this approach is that the code base is smaller and easier to understand since it is focused on doing exactly one thing.
-Display of DICOM images can be accomplished using the separate [cornerstoneWADOImageLoader](https://github.com/chafey/cornerstoneWADOImageLoader) library.
+Note that a separate [cornerstoneWADOImageLoader](https://github.com/chafey/cornerstoneWADOImageLoader) library exists to support loading DICOM images via WADO.

 _Why doesn't cornerstone include basic tools like ww/wc using the mouse?_